 It’s time to say goodbye, but not forever.
 We guarantee São Tomé and Príncipe is somewhere you’ll want to return!

-Take an early transfer at around 08.15 to Príncipe Airport, ready for your flight back to São Tomé at 10.20.
+Take an early transfer to Príncipe Airport, ready for your morning flight back to São Tomé.
 The airport is even smaller than on São Tomé, so small in fact that you’ll be made to queue outside as staff let just a handful of people through to check in at a time.
 Be aware that they hand search all bags, and will remove things like cables, chargers, and some toiletries (there doesn’t seem to be a rule about size here) from hand luggage.
 This is done in front of other passengers so make sure you don’t have all your dirty undies laid out on top!
 The waiting room (the departure lounge!) is tiny with very few seats.
 So arrive early enough to get one, or wait until the end so you don’t have to stand for ages in the stifling heat.

 Once again the flight only takes 35 minutes, with the best views being on the left side of the aircraft.

-We recommend getting a day room at Omali Lodge on São Tomé so you can relax, have a last swim in the pool, and freshen up before your flight home in the evening, which will depart at 19.35.
+We recommend getting a day room at Omali Lodge on São Tomé so you can relax, have a last swim in the pool, and freshen up before your flight home in the evening.

 And there you have it.
 Our suggestion for the ideal first-time holiday to São Tomé and Príncipe.
-We’ll be writing about the hotels we stayed at, and the excursions around the islands in more detail soon, but in the meantime if you have any questions, just let us know in the comments.
+If you have any questions or suggestions, feel free to leave them in the comments.

 Found this post useful?
 Why not pin it for later…

 We received generous media rates for our trip to STP.
 Huge thanks to the lovely folks at HBD for making this happen, and for giving us such a great time!
 We also received complimentary lounge passes and Fast Track tickets from Manchester Airports Group (MAG).